AndreaPasqualini/exam-clock/README.md

 Hence, you are encouraged to review the code before you use it.
 If you have suggestions or improvements, I welcome pull requests.

+## Development roadmap

+- [x] code a working, self-updating clock
+- [ ] display current date
+- [ ] code the countdown
+	- [ ] allow user to specify number of minutes
+	- [ ] put a button to start the timer
+- [ ] display start and end times
+- [ ] allow for a paragraph with additional info
+- [ ] write CSS code to theme the thing
+	- [ ] choose layout depending on whether additional info is present
+	- [ ] make elements' size dependent on screen real estate